-• Approximately 18 local watershed/creekshed meetings were attended during the reporting period across all three campuses.
+• Approximately 5 local watershed/creekshed meetings were attended during the reporting period across all three campuses.
 Details are noted below.

-- Over the reporting period, EHS-AA staff attended one Middle Huron Initiative (MHI) Watershed meeting, one MCAT meeting, one Fleming Creek Advisory Committee meeting, and two Coalition for Action on Remediation of Dioxane (CARD) meetings.
-Staff also attended two City of Ann Arbor floodplain ordinance update public meetings and two 1,4-dioxane consent judgment remedial activities information sessions. - UMAA was a listed community partner in the 2021 Huron River Watershed Community Calendar and supported its distribution.
-The 2021 Calendar is a collaborative effort to educate communities about the importance of water stewardship and nonpoint source pollution prevention.
-In all, the HRWC and its partners distributed 39,294 2021 Calendars to residents, staff, volunteers, constituents, and members of the watershed community.
-EHS-AA distributed 230 calendars to staff and campus visitors through meetings, trainings, and placement in publicly accessible locations
+- Over the reporting period, EHS-AA staff attended one Middle Huron Initiative (MHI) Watershed meeting, and two Coalition for Action on Remediation of Dioxane (CARD) meetings.
+Staff also attended two School Girls Glen project meetings as part of an EGLE issued water quality grant. - As a community partner of the Huron River Watershed Council, UMAA supported the distribution of the 2022 Huron River Watershed Community Calendar.
+The 2022 Calendar is a collaborative effort to educate communities about the importance of water stewardship and nonpoint source pollution prevention.
+In all, the HRWC and its partners distributed 35,000 2022 Calendars to residents, staff, volunteers, constituents, and members of the watershed community.
+EHS-AA distributed 200 calendars to staff and campus visitors through meetings, trainings, and placement in publicly accessible locations

-- EHS-D is an active member of the Alliance of Rouge Communities (ARC) but did not attend any meetings this reporting period. - At the UM-Dearborn's Environmental Interpretive Center (EIC) various off-campus community organizations were supported.
+• EHS-D is an active member of the Alliance of Rouge Communities (ARC) but did not attend any meetings this reporting period.

+- At the UM-Dearborn's Environmental Interpretive Center (EIC) various off-campus community organizations were supported.
 The organizations are involved in a variety of initiatives to improve the surrounding watershed and educate the public about the importance of being good stewards of our water resources and surrounding land.
 We host events, meetings, and are involved in various water quality-related educational and outreach activities with the following organizations:

-- -Friends of the Rouge
+Friends of the Rouge

-- -Friends of the Detroit River
+Friends of the Detroit River

-- -Southeast Michigan Land Conservancy

-- -Stewardship Network: Lakeplain Cluster

-- -Sustainable Business Forum
+- -Friends of the Detroit River -Southeast Michigan Land Conservancy -Stewardship Network: Lakeplain Cluster -Sustainable Business Forum

-- UMF is involved in local watershed planning and outreach-related activities both by attending meetings as well as playing a leadership role on various committees. - EHS-F participates in ongoing planning efforts and discussions related to Flint River Restoration in the downtown Flint area. - A faculty member of the UMF Biology Department has been involved in research within the Flint River watershed, evaluating before and after effects of dam removal on river morphology and fish distribution. - The UMF Director of Human Resources is the Board Vice Chair and Board member of the Flint River Watershed Coalition; nine (9) meetings were attended during this reporting period.
+- EHS-F participates in ongoing planning efforts and discussions related to Flint River Restoration in the downtown Flint area. - A faculty member of the UMF Biology Department has been involved in research within the Flint River watershed, evaluating before and after effects of dam removal on river morphology and fish distribution.

-PIP Activity C Current St atus Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) The City, County and interested local stream and watershed protection organizations will be notified of the online availability of the U-M SWMPP for review and comment on the same frequency the information is provided to the Department.
+PIP Activity C atus Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) The City, County and interested local stream and watershed protection organizations will be notified of the online availability of the U-M SWMPP for review and comment on the same frequency the information is provided to the Department.
 The SWMPP will be accessible on the U-M website for review by the public.
 Any comments received will be reviewed by EHS-AA and evaluated for inclusion in the SWMPP.
 Comments submitted and any actions taken in response to comments will be documented and kept on file.
 FY 2009-2010 (annual) ✓ ✓ The U-M will participate in meetings of the MHI (typically semi- annual) to address the Ford & Belleville Lake TMDL on phosphorus reduction throughout the permit cycle.
 Attendance at these meetings will be tracked for subsequent reporting.
-FY 2009-2010 (annual) √ √ √
+FY 2009-2010 (annual) ✓ ~ ✓

-U-M participated in one MHI meeting during this reporting period.
-The Middle Huron Partnership continues to contract with the HRWC to perform monitoring of the Middle Huron tributaries.
+• U-M participated in one MHI meeting during this reporting period.
+The Middle Huron Partnership continues to work with the HRWC to perform monitoring of the Middle Huron tributaries.